Skip to main content

 Two-day limit allowed in possession only on charter vessels and headboats on multi day trips, if the vessels have two licensed operators, as required by the U.S. Coast Guard for trips more than 12 hours, and if each angler has in possession a receipt issued on behalf of the vessel verifying the length of the trip.

-No harvest of spotted seatrout is allowed for the captain and crew of a vessel under charter (their creel limit/bag limit zero).
-Captain and crew may engage in fishing to demonstrate fishing for clients but may not harvest any spotted seatrout.
+No harvest of spotted seatrout or red drum is allowed for the captain and crew of a vessel under charter (their creel limit/bag limit is zero).
+Captain and crew may engage in fishing to demonstrate fishing for clients, but may not harvest any spotted seatrout or red drum.

 5Highly Migratory Species

-An HMS Permit is required for all owners/operator of vessels in the Gulf of Mexico fishing for and/or retaining the HMS regulated species of tunas, billfishes, swordfish and sharks.
+A Highly Migratory Species (HMS) Permit is required for all owners/operator of vessels in the Gulf of America recreationally fishing for and/or retaining regulated HMS (tunas, sharks, swordfish, and billfish) in or from the EEZ.
 The Atlantic HMS Permits will be valid from the date of issuance through Dec.
-31, 2024.
-The permit fee is $20.
-NOTE: This permit requires the reporting of all recreationally caught swordfish, billfish, and bluefin tuna within 24 hours of landing that species, please see hmspermits.noaa.gov/catchReports for more details.
+31 of the same year.
+The permit fee is $24 NOTE: This permit requires reporting all recreationally caught swordfish, billfish, and bluefin tuna within 24 hours of landing, please see NMFS HMS Catch Reporting for more details.

-An Atlantic HMS Charter/Headboat Permit is required for all charter or headboat fishing for and/or retaining regulated Atlantic HMS in federal waters of the Gulf of Mexico.
+An Atlantic HMS Charter/Headboat Permit is required for all charter or headboat fishing for and/or retaining regulated Atlantic HMS in federal waters of the Gulf of America.
 The HMS Charter/Headboat Permit will be valid from the date of issuance through Dec.
-31, 2024.
-The permit fee is $20.
+31 of the same year.
+The permit fee is $24.

 6Sharks